gitchasing/dl-101soundboards/README.rst

 *******

 Under your downloads directory, ``dl-101soundboards`` creates a subdirectory for each URL, based on the board title.
-Sometimes this board title makes for an incompatible folder name:
+Sometimes this board title makes for an incompatible folder name.
+E.g., on Windows:

 .. code-block:: console